 Too much iron in the body is harmful.
 And we are not just referring to severe iron overload diseases such as hereditary haemochromatosis in which iron deposition results in damage to organs such as the heart and liver.
 Even within the “normal” range of iron stores there is an increase in cancer, heart disease and dementia as blood levels increase.
 Iron becomes a pro-oxidant at higher levels – causing oxidative damage within the body.
 Iron supplements also inhibit the absorption of other minerals such as zinc.

 Iron supplements are useful for the rapid reversal of proven iron deficiency.
-Increasing the intake of iron rich whole plant foods will then maintain iron levels in all but the most severe bleeding disorders (which should be treated!).
+Increasing the intake of iron rich whole plant foods (and avoiding refined foods) will then maintain iron levels in all but the most severe bleeding disorders (which should be treated!).
 See Risk Associated With Iron Supplements

 Most Australian health professionals equate dietary iron with red meat.
 Regular advertising from the meat industry reinforces this view.
 Chicken and fish have smaller amounts of haeme iron.
 Meat provides iron in the form of “haeme iron” which is a large organic molecule with four atoms of elemental iron at its core.
 The good thing about haeme iron is that it is very well absorbed from the gut and the bad thing about haeme iron is that the gut is unable to down regulate its absorption, even when there is too much in the body.
 This can result in iron overload.
 Red meat is not the only source of iron: the majority of dietary iron comes from the plants that we eat, even on the usual meat-rich Australian diet.
 A whole foods plant based diet actually provides a lot more iron than the usual Australian diet.
 This iron is present as elemental iron salts rather than haeme iron.